 (2) If you remove the exit logic of the strategy and you apply a small profit target and stop-loss just outside 1-bar volatility range does the system remain profitable?
 (This test applies to short-term trading strategies.)
 If not, then the probability that the system possesses no intelligence in timing entries is high.
 This is because a large class of exits, such as for example trailing stops, over-fit performance to the price series.
 If market conditions change in the future the system will fail.

-(3) Does the generated system involve parameters that were selected to get the final equity curve through the maximization of some objective(s)?
-If there are such parameters, then the selection bias dimensionality increases to the power of the number of parameters making it extremely unlikely that the system possesses intelligence and it may be just fitted to the data.
+(3) Does the generated strategy involve indicators with parameters optimized to get the final equity curve through the maximization of some objective function(s)?
+If there are such parameters, then the data-mining bias increases with the number of parameters involved making it extremely unlikely that the system possesses intelligence.
+Using more than one indicators will most probably lead to random strategies.

 (4) Does the software used to generate strategies run only once to produce the final result in the in-sample or multiple runs are involved?
 If many runs are involved, the data-mining bias is large.
 This bias is the result of the dangerous practice of using data from the in-sample multiple times with many combinations of indicators and heuristic rules until an acceptable equity curve is obtained.
 Some of the strategies that generate good performance curves in the in-sample may also generate good equity performance in the out-of-sample just by chance alone.
 Limiting the number of hypotheses tested and number of runs result in reduced data-mining bias.